vrcca/offer_service/ASSUMPTIONS.md

 3. I used `HTTPoison` to make the requests to the airline APIs.
 It uses hackney to do the real requests which keep a connection pool to try to optimize the requests.

+4. `Task.Supervisor` was used to issue async requests to the repository.
+It is important to notice that the max concurrency enabled by this is the total of schedulers of the VM.

 ## Deployment

 1. We can use Kubernetes to deploy our app.
 For this, we can build and deploy the docker image to a docker hub then use it.